rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 == Installation ==
 1. Upload the WooCommerce Product Feed Manager to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Now a new menu 'Product Feeds' will appear in admin screen from where you can create and manage product feeds.
+1. Now a new menu 'Product Feeds' will appear in the admin screen from where you can create and manage product feeds.

 == Frequently Asked Questions ==
-= Why should I choose WooCommerce Product Feed Manager? = WooCommerce Product Feed Manager is dedicated to user satisfaction.
+= Why should I choose the WooCommerce Product Feed Manager? = WooCommerce Product Feed Manager is dedicated to user satisfaction.
 You will get the best interface with simplicity and quality.
 Everything you need to generate an effective product feed is included at WooCommerce Product Feed Manager.
-This plugin was customized so that you can generate product feeds for all major merchant shops including Google Merchant shop, Facebook Dynamic Ads, etc.
+This plugin was customized so that you can generate product feeds for all major merchant shops, including Google Merchant shop, Facebook Dynamic Ads, etc.
-Plus you will get a support team that is always ready to help you out.
+Plus, you will get a support team that is always ready to help you out.
 You may test out our free version.
 If you see that WooCommerce Product Feed Manager is easier to use than other such plugins and you are able to generate feed as required, then you may upgrade to our PRO version and enjoy our service to the fullest.
 = Which merchant shops are supported? =
-Currently we support 31 major merchant shops:
+Currently, we support 35 major merchant shops:
 - Google Shopping
 - Google Adwords
 - Amazon Seller Ad